roam-ai/roam-ios/README.md

    ```swift
    import CoreLocation
    ```
-2. Make the below class declaration for Location Manager and add this line before the return statement in `application(_:didFinishLaunchingWithOptions:).` With this line, you ask users to allow the app to access location data both in the background and the foreground.
+2. Make the below class declaration for Location Manager and add this line before the return statement in `application(_:didFinishLaunchingWithOptions:)` With this line, you ask users to allow the app to access location data both in the background and the foreground.

    ```swift
    let locationManager = CLLocationManager()